hozana/rabbitmq/README.md

 # rabbitMQ
-Hozana RabbitMQ setup for deployment in docker swarm mode
+Hozana RabbitMQ setup for deployment in a docker swarm